+Climate

+The climate of Yavatmal district is characterized by a hot summer and general dryness throughout the year, except during the southwest monsoon season, which occurs from June to September.
+The temperature begins to rise rapidlyin March, reaching its peak in May, which is the hottest month.
+During this period, the mean maximum temperature is approximately 41.8°C, while the mean minimum temperature is around 28.3°C.

 Purpose of GIS and Remote Sensing technology in DPR preparation and Remote Sensing technology

 The integration of GIS and Remote Sensing in the preparation of DPRs is essential for the following reasons: